Spelling Reform 1: Australian Teachers' Federation

 In January 1975, the Australian Teachers' Federation voted during their annual meeting on whether Australian schools should teach SR1.
-C. R. Barnfield, the president of the Tasmanian Teachers' Federation, introducing the proposal, argued that English spelling was archaic and learning it wasted time.
-J. Christiansen, of the Queensland Teachers' Union, agreed, arguing that vowel shifts should finally be recognised in our spelling.
-Members from the Victorian Teachers' Federation and South Australian Institute of Teachers opposed the spelling reform, arguing it would be confusing and expensive to adopt.
-Dr. J. Vaughan, member of the NSW Department of Education, promised to consider the proposal if it was officially submitted to the department.
-The vote succeeded, and the federation went on to recommended state educational authorities and the Commonwealth Schools Commission that English spelling should be reformed.
-The former Premier of Victoria Rupert Hamer and the acting Victorian Minister for Education gave permission for schools to teach SR1 in Victoria, though traditional spelling continued to be used.
-Starting in the 1980's, the Australian Teachers' Federation went through rebrands and mergers with other unions, becoming the Australian Education Union in 1993.
+C. R. Barnfield, the president of the Tasmanian Teachers' Federation, introduced the proposal, stating that English spelling was archaic and that learning it wasted time.
+J. Christiansen, of the Queensland Teachers' Union, agreed, maintaining that vowel shifts should finally be recognised in our spelling.
+Members from the Victorian Teachers' Federation and South Australian Institute of Teachers opposed the reform, arguing it would be confusing and expensive to adopt.
+Dr. J. Vaughan, member of the NSW Department of Education, promised to consider the proposal if it was officially submitted to the department; the vote succeeded, and the federation went on to recommend to state educational authorities and the Commonwealth Schools Commission that English spelling should be reformed.
+Rupert Hamer, former Premier of Victoria, and the acting Victorian Minister for Education gave permission for schools to teach SR1 in Victoria, though traditional spelling continued to be used.

+Starting in the 1980s, the Australian Teachers' Federation went through rebrands and mergers with other unions, becoming the Australian Education Union in 1993.
 Their SR1 policy was not carried over.

 Criticism

-SR1 drew criticism from both linguists and the public, causing big debates in papers such as The Canberra Times and Sunday Mail.
-When the Australian Teachers' Federation recommended that schools should teach SR1, several public figures initially supported the proposal but backtracked after public backlash.
-It was used to mock the Whitlam government and Australian Labor Party, of which Everingham, the "Minister of Helth," was a member of.
-People called spelling reforms like SR1 vandalism of English and said it would sever etymological roots and semantic links.
-Some feared SR1 would diminish the beauty, richness, and flexibility of English and disconnect us from old literature.
-Others simply thought it was ugly and ridiculous.
-Other spelling reformers disagreed with SR1's approach, with some claiming that one small adjustment at a time wasn't enough and others protesting that ⟨gh⟩ spellings should be fixed first instead of short ⟨e⟩.
-Another critique was that spelling homophones the same is confusing.
-Critics further argued that it could alienate Australia from other English-speaking countries countries if they refused to partake in the spelling reform.
-They also expressed that it's impossible to spell words phonetically anyway as English speakers around the world often pronounce them differently.
-Spelling reformers like Lindgren were also criticised for being arrogant and imposing.
+SR1 drew criticism from both linguists and the public, prompting extensive debate in papers such as The Canberra Times and Sunday Mail.
+When the Australian Teachers' Federation recommended that schools should teach the reform, several public figures initially supported the proposal but later backtracked following public backlash.
+SR1 was used to mock the Whitlam government and the Australian Labor Party of which Everingham, the "Minister of Helth", was a member.

+Critics described spelling reforms such as SR1 as vandalism of English, stating it would sever etymological roots and semantic links.
+Some feared SR1 would diminish the beauty, richness and flexibility of English, disconnecting readers from older literature.
+Others dismissed the reformed spellings as ugly and ridiculous.

+SR1 also faced objections from within the spelling reform movement itself.
+Other spelling reformers disagreed with SR1's approach, claiming that incremental change was insufficient or arguing that gh spellings should be addressed first.
+Another criticism regarded the creation of new homophones, which opponents said could cause confusion.
+People expressed concern that SR1's implementation could alienate Australia from other English-speaking countries if they refused to partake in the reform, and additionally that spelling words phonetically was impractical given the variation in pronunciation among English speakers worldwide.
+Lindgren and other reformers were also criticised for being arrogant and imposing.

-Outcome of SR1
+Outcome

-Despite enthusiasm in the 1970's, and many writers and editors voluntarily practising the spelling reform, SR1 has had no long-term success in Australia.
-SR1 faded from the public consciousness over the next few decades, and with Lindgren's declining health and death in 1992, and despite Everingham briefly becoming the editor of Spelling Action, the SAS and its newsletter ceased to exist.
-The Simplified Spelling Society (now English Spelling Society) has since moved on from SR1 and Stage 1.
+Despite enthusiasm in the 1970s and with many writers and editors voluntarily practising the reform, SR1 ultimately had no long-term success in Australia.
+It faded from public consciousness over the next few decades and with Lindgren's declining health and death in 1992 and despite Everingham briefly becoming the editor of Spelling Action, the Spelling Action Society was disbanded and its newsletter discontinued.
+The Simplified Spelling Society, now known as the English Spelling Society, has since moved on from SR1 and Stage 1.